 The Board of Trustees consists of six independent Trustees, Messrs.
-Catford, Eadie (retiring), Kress (retiring), Munn, Stephens and Walker.
+Catford (retiring), , Murphy, Munn, Stephens, Turple and Walker.
 Mr. Sahi is the Chairman and Chief Executive Officer of Morguard.
+As he is not an independent Trustee, Mr. Munn acts as Lead trustee.